On extracting variable Herbrand disjunctions: A concrete example

 and, for all $n \in \N$,

 so, for all $n \in \N$,

 We may now compute:

-Therefore, we have recovered a Herbrand disjunction of the form exhibited in the Introduction, and we can clearly see that the computed set depends on $k^\mathcal{M}$ but not on $g^\mathcal{M}$ or $P^\mathcal{M}$, and thus we obtain uniformity in each class of $\sigma$-structures whose $\sigma_\ar$-reduct is $\mathcal{N}$ and which interpret $k$ the same way.
+Therefore, we have recovered a Herbrand disjunction of the form exhibited in the Introduction (and also in \cite[Lemma 6.3]{KohLeu10}), and we can clearly see that the computed set depends on $k^\mathcal{M}$ but not on $g^\mathcal{M}$ or $P^\mathcal{M}$, and thus we obtain uniformity in each class of $\sigma$-structures whose $\sigma_\ar$-reduct is $\mathcal{N}$, which satisfy $\Gamma$, and which interpret $k$ the same way.